zestree/fph/README.md

 NOTE - you don't _have_ to sign-up for codewars to participate, just clone the repo or copy the code into IDE of your choice and go from there.

-Capture your solutions on Gitlab / Github / Bitbucket and bring it along to the COP meetup (12th November).
+Submit a merge request with your solution (to this project) or capture in on a fork on TFS / Azure Devops / Gitlab / Github / Bitbucket / SVN and bring it along to the COP meetup (12th November).

 ## Snail Sort problem